Analysing the impact of the ‘Amazon Effect’ on B2B Sales

 No-touch point left unturned, no opportunity missed.
 This is particularly important when targeting first-time customers as they are more likely to be looking for direct interaction.

 The most successful B2B sellers today are those that have the ability to capitalise on every moment within every B2B purchasing journey in a way that is customer-centric, contextually aware, empathetic and personalised.

 Amazon has said that leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 They believe that part of their success is their obsession with the customer, this means not just knowing what they want and working to help them but sincerely pursuing feedback – they empower their customers to become advocates for their products, their service, and their brand.

-So how to build advocates, and how to get them providing social proof of your worth to others as Amazon do?
+So how do you build advocates, and how do you get them providing social proof of your worth to others?